Vasu77df/VasuperSiteSource/content/posts/greengrass_notes.md

 ## My thoughts on Greengrass Components vs AWS IoT jobs

+_At work, we are working on a remote OS update mechanism for our custom downstream ubuntu distro that updates atomically through a image-based update mechanism.
+The actual OS updates i.e downloading an update bundle and writing it to disk is managed the [RAUC](https://rauc.io/).
+These are my notes taken while evaluating whether to use Greengrass Components or IoT jobs to remotely trigger this agent, in hindsight's it's clear IoT jobs is the appropriate mechanism, but these notes depict how I got to that decision._

 AWS IoT jobs is the right tool to use for IFTTT type operations.
 AWS IoT Job is akin to ansible playbooks.